MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/print-file.md

 The Print File activity prints text files to a printer that you specify.
 You can use this activity to print log files for paper filing before the data is moved or deleted from a server.

+This article describes the functionality of Print File Activity.

 ## Configure the Print File Activity

  Before you configure the Print File activity, you need to determine the following:

-- File name you're printing.
+- File name you're printing

-- Printer name.
+- Printer name

 Use the following information to configure the Print File activity.